Securing Adjacent Berths on IRCTC: The Ultimate Family Booking Survival Guide

 TL;DR

-How the IRCTC Seat Allocation Algorithm Works
+How Does the IRCTC Seat Allocation Algorithm Work?

 Indian Railways does not allot seats randomly, nor does it simply fill the train from Coach 1 to Coach 18.
 Instead, the computerized Passenger Reservation System (PRS) operates on two primary principles: physics (load balancing) and passenger demographics.